-- [1] See the SCSI Interface Product Manual, part number 75789509, Timing examples section. - [2] Maximum SCSI asynchronous interface transfer rate is given in Section 4.2.3 of this manual. - [3] Synchronous Transfer Period is determined by negotiations between an Initiator and a Drive.
+- [1] See the SCSI Interface Product Manual. - [2] Maximum SCSI asynchronous interface transfer rate is given in Section 4.2.3 of this manual. - [3] Synchronous Transfer Period is determined by negotiations between an Initiator and a Drive.
 The Drive is capable of setting periods as given in Section 9.5.
-See also the Synchronous data transfer section and the Extended messages section of the SCSI Interface Product Manual, for a description of synchronous data transfer operation.
+See also the SCSI Interface Product Manual for a description of synchronous data transfer operation.